Chapter 2 – Believers Never Die

 I just... stared.
 Gregory.
 House.
 Gregory.
 Fucking.
 House.
 In front of me.
-Was looking at me.
+Looking at me.
 The blue eyes I had seen staring out of my TV a hundred thousand times were now looking at me.

 He looked like his usual season one self.
 His hair and beard both brown, no hints of gray.
 His wrinkles were less defined, and he had the first cane he started with.
 I had died and gone to fangirl heaven.

 I wanted to just sit in awe for a few more years, but I snapped out of it, trying to collect myself.

 "House, I'm married, and you're disgusting," Wilson retorted, standing up and taking a step back.
 His eyes darted to me.
 "You should explain, since I'm still trying to grasp the fact that you might not be completely psychotic, or a pathological liar."

 I smiled, unable to help myself.
 "Don't worry, convincing House will be much, much easier."
 Upon trying to create a persuasive argument to use on House, I found a trump card, something that no one in PPTH knew until season eight...

 "Trying to convince me of what?"
 House asked, narrowing his eyes.

 "Trying to convince you that I'm not only from the future, but also from a different universe where your life is the subject of a TV show," I said.
 What can I say, I learned how to be blunt from the best of 'em.
 House's piercing blue eyes drilled into me.

 "Uh-huh.
 Someone really should tell the people in the psych ward to lock up a bit better."

 "Just listen to her, House," Wilson said.
 "She... knows things."